What is a rhinoplasty?

 - The third type of rhinoplasty is a ‘liquid rhinoplasty’ and is not surgery at all.
 This approach uses hyaluronic acid fillers to temporarily camouflage bumps and create illusions of rotation and projection.

-An in-person consultation with an exam of your nose is required to determine which approach is the most appropriate for each individual.
+An in-person consultation for your rhinoplasty in our Milton, Kitchener and Guelph offices, with an exam of your nose, is required to determine which approach is the most appropriate for each individual.

 Who is a candidate for rhinoplasty?